akroshko/imagegrid-viewer/README.md

 used to pull maps out of the university map cabinet and lay them side-by-side.

-The initial release does not have a lot of features and hogs resources such as memory and CPU.
+This application is still very much in it's prototyping stage.
 However, I have plans to add additional features and fixes, see [features to be added](#features-to-be-added) for a preliminary list.
 I would like *imagegrid-viewer* to end up being a fairly useable application for viewing large sets of large images that are not just limited to maps but could include:

 - Images such as satellite photos.
 - Medical and scientific images.